Nosebleeds can be alarming but they are usually not serious.

-- have a blood disorder, such as Von Willebrands disease.
+- have a blood disorder such as haemophilia or Von Willebrand's disease.

-Nosebleeds are easily recognised by large amounts of blood dripping from the nose.
-They may be felt as a sensation of fluid flowing at the back of the throat.
+Nosebleeds are easily recognised by blood dripping from your nose.
+They may also be felt as a sensation of fluid flowing at the back of your throat.

 Most nosebleeds aren't serious and can be usually be treated at home.
-However, if you experience frequent (more than one a week) or very heavy nosebleeds you should see your doctor.
-These nosebleeds could be a sign of an underlying problem (such as haemophilia) and may lead to complications (such as anaemia).
+However, if you have frequent nosebleeds, eg, more than once a week, or very heavy nosebleeds, you should see your doctor.
+These nosebleeds could be a sign of an underlying bleeding disorder and may lead to complications such as anaemia.
 If your doctor suspects a more serious problem, they may refer you to an ear, nose and throat (ENT) specialist.

-- Nasal endoscopy – a special camera lens used to look closely at the inner nose.
+- nasal endoscopy – a tiny camera on a flexible thin tube used to look closely at the inside of your nose

 - Reassure them – nosebleeds can be very alarming, especially to young children.

-- Ask them to sit upright and lean forward slightly – this will help the blood drain out the nose instead of down the throat.
+- Sit upright and lean forward slightly – this will help the blood drain out your nose instead of down your throat.

-- Have them squeeze the soft part of the nostrils, just below the bony bridge for at least 10 minutes or until blood flow has stopped.
-Very young children may need you to do this for them.
+- Using your thumb and finger, squeeze the soft part of your nostrils firmly together below the bony bridge for at least 10 minutes or until blood flow has stopped.
+Young children may need you to do this for them.

-- Apply a covered icepack to the bridge of the nose – cold helps blood vessels constrict (close).
+- Apply a covered icepack to the bridge of your nose – cold helps blood vessels to narrow which slows bleeding.

-- After 10 minutes, check if bleeding has stopped – if bleeding continues after 20 minutes of pressure or if there is too much bleeding, continue the pressure and see your doctor or call 111 for an ambulance immediately.
+- After 10 minutes, check if the bleeding has stopped.
+If bleeding continues after 20 minutes of pressure or if there is too much bleeding, continue the pressure and see your doctor or call 111 for an ambulance immediately.

 - Nasal cautery – this is the use of heat, silver nitrate sticks or electric current to cauterise (burn) and seal the blood vessels causing the problem.
 This can be done in your GP clinic or a hospital.